 Fred Meyer Jewelers is a national chain of jewelers and is a wholly owned subsidiary of The Kroger Co.
 (NYSE: KR).
-Today we operate our stores under the Fred Meyer Jewelers banner and the Littman Jewelers banner and have more than 120 stores and an extensive online selection of quality fine jewelry.
+Today we have more than 120 stores and an extensive online selection of quality fine jewelry.
 Our goal is for Fred Meyer Jewelers to be the convenient choice for quality, price, and value.
 We understand that a purchase of fine jewelry is an exciting experience that can help turn special occasions into celebrations.
 Fred Meyer Jewelers is committed to offering superior service while providing our customers with the knowledge and expertise that you need to feel confident and excited about any jewelry purchase.

 Headquartered in Cincinnati, Ohio, the Kroger Family of Companies is one of the largest retailers in the United States based on annual sales.
 We serve nearly 11 million customers a day in 35 states including the District of Columbia.
 We are committed through our purpose-driven strategy, to increasing access to high-quality, affordable fresh food for everyone.